 And select the data from the managed table using the local terminal.
 You can notice the change reflected for the record with id = 3:

-We can show the history of the changes in the managed table due to DML operations from the local terminal and view it in the Databricks workspace UI as well:
+We can show the history of changes to the managed table, due to DML operations, from the Databricks workspace UI:

 |